ggiguash/chatgpt-hacks/README.md

 ### Project-Specific Prerequisites
-The [LLama Index](./llama-index/) code uses OpenAI ChatGPT API, which requires a key for connecting the server.
+The [LLama Index](./llama-index/) code uses OpenAI ChatGPT API, which requires a key for connecting to the server.
 Create the `llama-index/.env` file containing your OpenAI API Key.
 ```
 OPENAI_API_KEY=<your_openai_api_key>
 ```